DOMjudge/domjudge/doc/manual/running.rst

 entries appear for some times after the freeze, if the result of a submission before the freeze is only known after (this can also happen in case of a :ref:`rejudging`).
-The global configuration option ``show_balloons_postfreeze`` will ignore a contest freeze for purposes of balloons and new correct submissions will trigger a balloon entry in the table.
+The global configuration option ``minimum_number_of_balloons`` will ignore a contest freeze for purposes of balloons and new correct submissions will trigger a balloon entry in the table.
+This only happens when the team problem has not received the amount of balloons set by the configuration option and the newly solved problem must have been solved before the freeze.
+This is to prevent an information leak.

 Static scoreboard
 -----------------